 5. Hidden Beach – Playa Del Amor, Mexico

 There’s no doubt about it, Mexico has some of the best beaches in the world.
 We all know about Cancun and Baja California, but what about the Marietas Islands?
 This small archipelago is easily accessible from the coastal town of Puerto Vallarta.
 It’s home to an array of marine life, and with an ocean water depth of between 70 and 110 feet it makes for a prime diving spot.
 Here is where you’ll find Playa Del Amor, a hidden cove born from a huge crater in the heart of the island!

 Okay, this might not be totally undiscovered… you may have already spotted it on your Instagram feed.
 But by Mexico standards tourist numbers are few, and it’s so cool we just had to include it.

 Khaju Bridge 📷 @Ninara

-Salam dadash!
-Chetoré?
+Salam doostam!
+Chetori?
 (Hello friend!
 How are you?)
 Backpackers have begun flocking to Iran to experience the hospitality of its people and the pure tranquillity and beauty of its towns and cities.
-Magnificent Isfahan is the cultural capital and ancient epicentre of the Persian empire.
+Magnificent Isfahan is the cultural centre and former capital of Iran.
 Its boulevards, bazaars and crowded squares centre around the Mosque of the Imam, whose enormous blue dome dominates the city.
 Its unique colours and intricate details are sure to enchant every traveller!